scotttd/Autonomous-Robot-Navigation/README.md

 [FreeIMU website](http://www.varesano.net/projects/hardware/FreeIMU)

 The MotionPlug unit is coming.
+Hardware [documentation for the MotionPlug from Modern Device](https://moderndevice.com/product/motion-plug/).
 Here is [Motionplug Code for Arduino with DMP](https://github.com/moderndevice/MotionPlug)